Ciamma/PicoloApp/README.md

 Graphic is simple, I have only 2 months of frontend behind me and I'm still not very familiar with ui/ux, all my creations so far have been developed to be used only from terminal.

+In this version, we have the following features:

+1. get db from external source
+2. possibility to customize a game
+3. during the game you could add/edit/remove players and you can see which viruses are in play
+4. there is a timer for some gaming comands to simplify the usability

+What is currently not working:

+**x**

+Future implementations:

+1. being able to suggest a question
+2. report possible sentence errors directly from the game